-Baptism has many symbols, he explains, ticking them off on his fingers while the couple in front of me fuss over their newborn in the car seat carrier.
+Baptism has many symbols, the deacon explains, ticking them off on his fingers while the couple in front of me fuss over their newborn in the car seat carrier.

 Water.
 Light.
 Oil.
 A white garment.
 And one more in our church that you won’t find anywhere else.
 Can you guess what it is?

-My head snaps back to attention, lulled into laziness by baptism classes before and graduate studies before that.
-I wonder what our deacon means.
+My head snaps back to attention, lulled into laziness by baptism classes before and theological studies before that.
+I wonder what he means.